scsm-ua/kirtan-guide-en/songs/gaurangera-duti-pada-jar-dhana-sampada.md

     gṛhe vā vanete thāke, ‘hā gaurāṅga’ bo’le ḍāke, narottama māge tāra saṅga

-Whoever dives into the waves of the nectarean ocean of love of Lord Gaurāṅga becomes an inti- mate associate of Śrī Śrī Rādhā-Mādhava.
+Whoever dives into the waves of the nectarean ocean of love of Lord Gaurāṅga becomes an intimate associate of Śrī Śrī Rādhā-Mādhava.
 Whether one lives in a house or in the forest, if they chant ‘Oh Lord Gaurāṅga!’
-Narottam Dās begs to attain their asso- ciation.
+Narottam Dās begs to attain their association.